 Proponents of velocity claim that it boosts profits; critics point out that velocity pricing, in practice, is rarely simple and that it requires a lot of moving parts to work properly.
 They also point out that sales velocity in itself is an important part of determining a price strategy, but it is far from the only factor involved.

 Interestingly, it isn’t often considered a core pricing strategy.
 Much like dynamic pricing, penetration pricing, volume pricing, et cetera, velocity pricing has a time and place where it can boost profit.
 And like the strategies just mentioned, it’s not an approach that suits every type of business.
-The key to leveraging a successful sales velocity pricing strategy is knowing when and how to use it.
+The key to leveraging sales pricing velocity as a successful strategy is knowing when and how to use it.